 THE BARS ....

-This bar is full of character and charm with a cosy log burning fire, traditional bar serving an array of gins, whiskeys and spirits.
+This bar is full of character and charm with a delabole slate floor to a cosy log burning fire, and a traditional bar serving an array of gins, whiskeys and spirits.

 This bar is a great place to meet up with friends and family.

-Enjoy a great night out in our public bar.
+Whatever your pleasure, enjoy a great night out in our friendly bar.

 Sir Bevil Grenville